Ceiba speciosa: Leaves, stems, and flowers

-Flowers closeup

 Fruits

 The fruits are lignous ovoid capsules, 20 cm long, which contain bean-sized black seeds surrounded by a mass of fibrous, fluffy matter reminiscent of cotton or silk.

 Uses

-The "cotton" inside the capsules, although not so good quality as that of the kapok tree, has been used as stuffing (density = 0.27 g/cm3).
+The 'cotton' inside the capsules, although not so good quality as that of the kapok tree, has been used as stuffing (density = 0.27 g/cm3).
 The wood can be used to make canoes, as wood pulp, and to make paper.
 The bark has been used to make ropes.
 From the seeds, it is possible to obtain vegetable oil (both edible and industrially useful).

 The floss silk tree is cultivated mostly for ornamental purposes.
 Outside of private gardens around the world, it is often planted along urban streets in subtropical areas such as in Spain, South Africa, Australia, northern New Zealand, and the southern USA, although its prickled trunks and limbs require establishing safety buffer zones around the tree in order to protect people and domesticated animals.

 Ceiba speciosa is added to some versions of the hallucinogenic drink Ayahuasca.